robinhood/faust/docs/userguide/actors.rst

 you don't have to use them but it makes developing application easier.

-An actor in Faust is an async function that takes a stream as argument and iterates over it:
+An actor in Faust is an async function that takes a stream as argument and iterates over it.

+Here's an example actor that adds numbers:

 .. code-block:: python

     # examples/actor.py

     import faust

-    # the record describes the data sent to our actor
+    # The model describes the data sent to our actor,
+    # and in our case we will use a JSON serialized dictionary
+    # with two integer fields: a, and b.
     class Add(faust.Record):
         a: int
         b: int

+    # Next, we create the Faust application object that
+    # configures our environment.
     app = faust.App('actor-example')

-    # TIP: You may also reuse topics used by other systems
-    # Faust actors are compatible with any topic, as long as it
-    # can deserialize what's in it (while json is the default
-    # serialization is extensible).
+    # The Kafka topic used by our actor is named 'adding',
+    # and we specify that the values in this topic are of the Add model.
+    # (you can also specify the key_type if your topic uses keys).
     topic = app.topic('adding', value_type=Add)

     @app.actor(topic)
     async def adding(stream):
         async for value in stream:
+            # here we receive Add objects, add a + b.
             yield value.a + value.b

 Starting a worker will now start a single instance of this actor: